Applications for the 2019 and 2020 Academic years are being accepted.

-Preferential Applications by: 31 October of the year preceding proposed course of study
+As a guide, the preferred application deadline is 31 October of the year preceding proposed course of study.

 - Be at least 17 years of age during the year of commencement.
 18 years for International Students.